 Defining the Stock Market

 It all started in Europe with money lenders who served people that larger banks would not.
 These money lenders eventually began to trade debt with each other.
 Soon, they began trading this debt with customers and then with investors.
-In the 1300s, the Venetians took things up a notch when they began trading the securities of other governments.
+In the 1300s, the Venetians took things up a notch when they started trading the securities of other governments.

 The first official stock exchange (where people could formally meet to buy and sell stocks) was the London Stock Exchange, which wasn’t formed until 1773.
-In the United States, the Philadelphia Stock Exchange was the first stock exchange, founded in 1790.
+In the United States, the Philadelphia Stock Exchange was the first stock exchange founded in 1790.
 Two years later, the New York Stock Exchange began trading with two dozen stockbrokers meeting under a buttonwood tree on what is now Wall Street.

 The existence of the stock market benefits businesses, but it also helps investors by allowing them to make a profit.
-This does not mean that all investors will make a profit, or that all investments will be profitable, but historically, there have been a lot of opportunities for a lot of people to make a lot of money.
+This does not mean that all investors will make a profit or that all investments will be profitable, but historically, there have been a lot of opportunities for a lot of people to make a lot of money.